onqtam/headjack/src/collective_intelligence.md

 we can reach a consensus what type of negative reputation we want to see

+We can choose the types of negative reputation and we can vote on norms too

+> "Advertising is legitimised lying." - [H. G. Wells](https://www.goodreads.com/quotes/37198-advertising-is-legitimised-lying)

 Its not advertising thats the problem - its the lack of negative reputation and the lack pf an immune system

 Signaling slot machine tactics through negative reputation